tymyrddin/purple/source/docs/distribution-networks/operating-context/regulatory-and-governance/organisational-structure.md

 At the top sits [Stedin Holding N.V.](https://www.stedingroep.nl/), trading as Stedin Groep, with three separate subsidiaries: the regulated grid operator Stedin Netbeheer B.V., plus the unregulated NetVerder B.V. and DNWG Groep N.V.
-DNWG Groep in turn holds the (now-merged) grid operator Enduris and the infrastructure company DNWG Infra B.V.
+DNWG Groep in turn holds the infrastructure company DNWG Infra B.V.

 The group's own definitions treat these as distinct legal persons.
 This separation is not cosmetic.
 It descends from the [Wet Onafhankelijk Netbeheer](https://wetten.overheid.nl/BWBR0020608), which since 2011 has required